 “Part of getting to know yourself is to unknow yourself to let go of the limiting stories you’ve told yourself about who you are so that you aren’t trapped by them, so you can live your life and not the story you’ve been telling yourself about your life.”

-Stress and emotional overwhelm
+Anxiety, stress, and emotional overwhelm

-Grief, bereavement and loss
+Grief, bereavement, and loss

-Trauma and difficult experiences
+Trauma and difficult past experiences

 Women’s emotional and hormonal wellbeing

-but not nearly as difficult as spending our lives running from it.”
+“Owning our story can be hard but not nearly as difficult as spending our lives running from it.”

 Brene Brown